Corrections Policy

 • Broken or incorrect source links

-Minor fixes — such as grammar or wording adjustments that don’t affect meaning — may be made without a formal correction note.
+Minor fixes — such as grammar, typos, or wording adjustments that don't affect meaning — may be made without a formal correction note.

-We encourage readers to reach out if something looks incorrect or unclear.
+We encourage readers to reach out if something looks incorrect, unclear, or misleading.

 Please include: